LG X Venture is a rugged phone that won't hurt your wallet

 LG has a phone for adventurers who don't want to spend a fortune on their phones.

-The LG X Venture boasts water and dust-resistant body, and LG claims it passed 14 durability tests designed for the US military.
+The LG X Venture boasts a water- and dust-resistant body, and LG says it passed 14 durability tests designed for the US military.
 The phone also comes with a special app called Outdoor Essentials, which ties together a barometer, compass, activity counter, exercise tracker, weather reporter and flashlight into one central location.

-The company says the X Venture is a "mass tier" phone, but didn't give out a price, deferring to local carriers for a local announcement.
-It launches today in North America, but will be in other parts of the world in the next few weeks.
+The company, whose flagship LG G6 debuted about a month ago. said the X Venture is a "mass tier" phone, but didn't give out a price, deferring to local carriers for a local announcement.
+It launches Monday in North America, but will be in other parts of the world in the next few weeks.

+In the US, AT&T said Monday that it will be the exclusive provider of the X Venture, offering it for $11 a month over 30 months.